 Working on scales from leaves to landscapes, no other team of investigators in the world has the unique and complementary skills to conduct this integrated 10-year investigation of redwoods.
 The investigation includes a network of forest plots that can be monitored for more than 100 years.
 This program will yield data-based solutions to protect redwoods in a changing world.
 Read about our initial results on our Redwoods and Climate Change Initiative pages.

 Today, it takes a community of caretakers — scientists, land managers, volunteers and donors — to protect redwood forests from unsustainable development, restore the forests we have lost, and inspire new generations to care for them.
 With your help, we know that these 2,000-year-old giants will inspire countless generations to come.
 Donate today.

-Wildlife in the Coast Redwood Canopy
+Mushrooms in the Redwood Understory

 Explore more redwood resources on our Redwoods Learning Center.

 HIGHLIGHTS: A visit to the Eel River's magnificent redwoods inspired John C. Merriam, Madison Grant, and Henry Fairfield Osborn to establish Save the Redwoods League in 1918.
 Only three years later, the fledging organization won protection for the area.